Charles E W Bean, Diaries, AWM38 3DRL 606/92/1 - October - November 1917 - Part 3

 Associate to Mr Justice Hodges in

 Melbourne.
-I Dined there & after It is one night
+I Dined there & after It was one night

 after past the full moon , pretty clear ; & after